dsherret/HomeDeviceControl/README.md

 * At 11:00 PM the lights turn red and stay that way until I turn them off or five in the morning occurs—at which point they would go back to being adjusted based on the sun altitude.
 * Bulbs are automatically detected (zero configuration).
     * Discovery happens on application startup.
     * For a light bulb initially gaining power (ex. being turned on via a non-smart lightswitch), it will connect and then broadcast its status on the network.
-Its broadcast will then be picked up and it will be sent the correct temperature, colour, and brightness based on the current time.
+Its broadcast will then be picked up, the bulb will be connected to, and it will be sent the correct temperature, colour, and brightness based on the current time.
 Unfortunately this process takes about 8 seconds.
 * Any property of the lights can be manually overridden and the system won't automatically adjust that property until the power has been turned on and off.
     * For example, I could change the colour of a light bulb to green using the device's mobile app and it would stay green.
 Then if I wanted to return to the system's automatic colour control, I only need to turn the light bulb on and off using the mobile app or a light switch.
 * Currently only supports [Yeelight bulbs](https://www.amazon.ca/Xiaomi-YLDP03YL-Yeelight-Dimmable-Equivalent/dp/B077GCYCT7/), but the system is extensible to work with other bulbs.
 I didn't go with phillips hue because they require a hub and are more expensive.